 1. Amazon – Empower Every Employee to Innovate

 Amazon have been declared as one of the best workplaces for innovators because they empower every employee to do so.
-Simply put, the organization employs a unique idea submission framework that they call the PRFAQ format.
+Simply put, the organization creates an innovation culture by employing a unique idea submission framework that they call the PRFAQ format.
 The format is described as ‘a press release that outlines the vision for a product at launch, an FAQ that explains the customer benefits, and answers theoretical customer questions’.
 The ideas are continually evaluated and are also shared with other innovators at the company.
 Once an idea is fully formed and approved, it can then receive funding for launch.
 Some of Amazon’s most lucrative products have been created via this process, including Prime Now, Amazon Go, and Alexa.

 Amazon’s Founder, Jeff Bezos has famously said, ‘Experiments are by their very nature prone to failure.
 But a few big successes compensate for dozens and dozens of things that didn’t work’ His attitude toward experimentation indicates a clear strategic view, one that has spread throughout Amazon.
 Management must continuously encourage innovation and treat it as one of the organization’s core values for it to truly become a part of an organization’s DNA.